 Changing teams disrupts the flow of the research and the team process and will not be considered unless an exceptional circumstance exists.
 Team assignments made on team formation night are final.

 Gemstone highly encourages students to enrich their academic experience while at the University by studying abroad, participating in a co-op opportunity and taking advantage of other opportunities that may require a semester away from the University.
 Because of the nature of team research, there are appropriate and inappropriate times for students to take advantage of such opportunities.
 Please reference the Four Years At-A-Glance, as it highlights the semesters that Gemstone would anticipate students studying abroad, participating in a co-op opportunity or being away from the University for other reasons.
 The junior year (either semester) is an ideal time for students to expand their horizons, spending a semester away from campus.
-Gemstone students are not permitted to study abroad, co-op or otherwise be away from the University until after they have completed GEMS 202 in the fall semester of the sophomore year and in the senior year when writing the team thesis and participation in the Team Thesis Conference is mandatory.
+Gemstone students are not permitted to study abroad, co-op or otherwise be away from the University until after they have completed GEMS 202 in the fall semester of the sophomore year and in the spring semester of senior year when writing the team thesis and participation in the Team Thesis Conference is mandatory.
 Only one semester away is permitted, but it can be combined with a summer and/or a winter term in order to extend the stay.

 - The Gemstone Program should be aware of a student's intention to study abroad, to co-op or to take advantage of other opportunities that may require a semester away from the University.

 - The student must complete a Learning Contract with their team and mentor ONE SEMESTER PRIOR to planned time away, in which the student agrees to continue to significantly contribute to the team's research and the nature of that contribution is specified.